 A prior case Williamson v.
 Citrix lowered the presumption against construing a limitation as a means plus function limitation if the claim did not use the operative trigger term “means.”
 Prior to Williamson v.
 Citrix, the patent drafter was able to avoid a claim limitation from being inadvertently construed as a means plus function limitation.
 The rule used to be that using the term “means” would categorize a claim term as being a means plus function limitation.
 Conversely, not using the term “means” would provide a heavy presumption against construing a claim term as a means plus function limitation.
 Williamson v.
 Citrix lowered the presumption so that there is no longer a heavy presumption for or against construing a claim term as a means plus function limitation due to the presence or absence of the term “means.”
 With this said, in the Media Rights case, even though the claim did not use the operative trigger term “means,” the claim limitation was still construed as a means plus function claim, presumably against the intentions of the patent drafter.

 The patent owner attempted to argue that the “compliance mechanism” phase should not be construed as a means plus function limitation based on a prior case, namely, Inventio.
 In Inventio, the court did not construe a “modernizing device” to be a means plus function limitation since the specification described how the modernizing device connects to and interacts with other components.
 In response, the Federal Circuit said that Inventio did describe the connection and interaction between the modernizing device and other components but more importantly it described how the modernizing device operated while the patent owner in the Media Rights case failed to do.
 Moreover, the Federal Circuit suggested that the holding of Inventio may not have the same weight since Williamson v.
 Citrix eliminated the heavy presumption for or against construing a limitation as a means plus function limitation based on the presence or absence of the operative trigger word “means.”
-Now that the Federal Circuit established that “compliance mechanism” was a means plus function limitation, the Federal Circuit reviewed the specification to determine whether the specification disclosed any structure associated with the functions recited in the claims for the compliance mechanism.
+Now that the Federal Circuit established that the “compliance mechanism” was a means plus function limitation, the Federal Circuit reviewed the specification to determine whether the specification disclosed any structure associated with the functions recited in the claims for the compliance mechanism.
 The Federal Circuit found no structure and thus held that the claim was indefinite and invalid because there was no way to tell what “claimed” structure performed the claimed functions.

-Media Rights Technologies illustrates the impact Williamson v.
-Citrix which eliminated the heavy presumption and the ability of the patent drafter to implicate or avoid implication of a claim limitation as being construed as a means plus function limitation.
-The court’s refusal to apply the prior Inventio case based on the change in the presumption of whether the claims is or is not a “means-plus-function” claim should caution future litigants against relying on pre-Williamson v Citrix cases finding no means-plus-function claim terms.
+Media Rights Technologies illustrates the impact of Williamson v.
+Citrix which eliminated the heavy presumption and the ability of the patent drafter to implicate or avoid the implication of a claim limitation as being construed as a means plus function limitation.
+The court’s refusal to apply the prior Inventio case based on the change in the presumption of whether the claim is or is not a “means-plus-function” claim should caution future litigants against relying on pre-Williamson v Citrix cases finding no means-plus-function claim terms.

-Means plus function limitations can give the false impression that the limitation is very broad.
-An example of a means plus function limitation is a means for traveling from point A to point B. This broad language appears to cover all forms of travel including but not limited to automobiles, planes, bicycles and motorcycles but also any other conceivable way of traveling from point A to point B.
+Means plus function limitations can give a false impression that the limitation is very broad.
+An example of a means plus function limitation is a means for traveling from point A to point B. This broad language appears to cover all forms of travel including but not limited to automobiles, planes, bicycles, and motorcycles but also any other conceivable way of traveling from point A to point B.

 However, by statute, this type of apparent broad claim limitation is limited to the structure disclosed in the patent which is associated with the functions recited in the claim and their equivalents for traveling from point A to point B. As such, if one wants to use a means plus function limitation, then the patent drafter has a heightened duty to inform the public what is and is not covered under the means plus function limitation.
 Also, if no structure is defined in the specification to perform the claimed function then the means plus function limitation is indefinite and the claim invalid for being indefinite.
-This is what happened in Media Rights Tehcnologies.
+This is what happened in Media Rights Technologies.

 The holding in Media Rights Technologies favors defendants and not patent owners because it helps invalidate claims having broad functional language.
 The court’s decision is useful in the fight against patent trollish behavior by non-practicing entities since it invalidates claims that use vague language and is useful in invalidating claims that non-practicing entities may want to construe as being broader than they really are.

-One potential claim strategy would be to avoid a means-plus-function limitations unless there is a specific advantage to include them.
-If a means plus function limitation is included in an independent claim or dependent claim, then there may be advantages to adding another independent or dependent claim that attempts to avoid such limitation as being construed as means plus function limitation.
-However, doing so may adversely affect claim construction of claim set and requires some consideration.
+One potential claim strategy would be to avoid means-plus-function limitations unless there is a specific advantage to include them.
+If a means plus function limitation is included in an independent claim or dependent claim, then there may be advantages to adding another independent or dependent claim that attempts to avoid such limitation as being construed as a means plus function limitation.
+However, doing so may adversely affect claim construction of the claim set and requires some consideration.

 Moreover, if a claim limitation is identified as possibly reciting only function or may be vague on its face, the drafter should consider adding dependent claims that define the vague term or add structure for performing the claimed function so that one need not rely upon the disclosure or the specification to save the claim from inadvertently being construed as a means plus function limitation.